-I previously spent 12+ years as a museum curator and university art history instructor, where she realized that the skills people needed to successfully decode and discuss a work of art were the same skills we all need to succeed at work: teamwork, creative problem solving, critical thinking, the ability to acknowledge and validate perspectives other than our own, and great listening skills.
-I now offer interactive workshops that help participants cultivate these so-called “soft skills”—skills that multiple studies have shown can be even more important than technical skills for career success.
+Johanna Seasonwein, PhD, is a gifted teacher who is passionate about helping others work more effectively and collaboratively.
+She spent 12+ years as a museum curator and university art history instructor, where she realized that the skills people needed to successfully decode a work of art were the same skills needed for success at work: creative problem solving, critical thinking, empathy, and listening skills.
+Dr. Seasonwein founded The Seasonwein Group to offer interactive workshops that help participants cultivate these so-called “soft skills”—skills that multiple studies have shown can be even more important than technical skills for career success.